EricGuo5513/momask-codes/README.md

 **Note**: You have to train RVQ **BEFORE** training masked/residual transformers.
 The latter two can be trained simultaneously.

 ### Train RVQ
+You may also need to download evaluation models to run the scripts.
 ```
 python train_vq.py --name rvq_name --gpu_id 1 --dataset_name t2m --batch_size 512 --num_quantizers 6  --max_epoch 500 --quantize_drop_prob 0.2
 ```